Kirkjufellsfoss waterfall and The Church Mountain

 Cancellation policy

-If you cancel at least 72 hours before the tour begins, you will be refunded 100% of the amount paid.
-After this time, or in case of a no-show, no refunds will be provided.
+If you cancel at least 48 hours before the tour starts, you will receive 100% of the amount paid.
+After this time, or in case of no-show, no refunds will be given.

 Tour itinerary